 GURPS was long funny in that it offered skills for each and every specific application of magic (i.e., hundreds of spells), but no skill to cover a mage’s overall understanding of magic itself.

-Such a skill – name it Magic for simplicity – both fills that gap and lets you fine-tune magic in your campaign, in at least 10 fun ways.
-This old article was written for GURPS 3e; its Magic skill is at least partially covered now by the Thaumatology skill that later appeared in GURPS Grimoire and then 4e Basic Set.
+Such a skill – name it Magic for simplicity – fills that gap and lets you fine-tune magic in your campaign, in at least 10 fun ways.
+This old article was written for GURPS 3e; its Magic skill is at least partially covered now by the Thaumatology skill that later appeared in GURPS Grimoire and then Basic Set 4e.
 Still, the notes may hold a new idea or two for your 4e games.

-Create a skill named Magic (M/VH, with bonuses from Magery and the same bonus as spells from Eidetic memory).
+Create a skill named Magic (M/VH, with bonuses from Magery and, in 3e, the same bonuses that spells enjoy from Eidetic memory).
 It’s learnable only by mages and defaults to IQ-7.

 Now comes the fun part: Decide what Magic skill does.
 There are endless possibilities for use in enhancing or limiting magical abilities; below are some ideas.
 Pick and choose freely from among them to get magic in your game working the way you want.